-The Lut Desert protects a globally-recognized iconic hot desert landscape, one of the hottest places on earth.
-It is renowned for its spectacular series of landforms, namely the yardangs (massive corrugated ridges) in the west of the property and the sand-sea in the east.
-The yardangs are so large and impressive that they can be seen easily from space.
-Lut is particularly significant for the great variety of desert landform types found in a relatively small area.
+The Lut Desert is a unique and captivating hot desert landscape, known for its exceptional beauty and geological features.
+This iconic desert is one of the hottest places on Earth and is recognized globally for its series of remarkable landforms, including the massive corrugated ridges (yardangs) in the west and the sand-sea in the east.
+The yardangs are so massive and visually striking that they are visible from space.

 Before talking about whether the Lut Desert is the hottest place or not, it is good to know that the desert is a large salt desert, and actually the world’s 27th-largest desert with an area of 51,800 square kilometers (20,000 square miles).
 In 2016, it was inscribed on UNESCO’s World Heritage List.